TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 hook.
 This one is interesting.
 That class of the testing framework links the main directory as extension `.Build/Web/typo3conf/ext/enetcache` in our extension specific TYPO3 instance.
 It needs the two additional properties `web-dir` and `extension-key` to do that.

+The `ignore-as-root` entry allows our project to be recognized as an extension even though it is the root project (which is disabled by default in TYPO3 11.4 and up).

 Now, before we start playing around with this setup, we instruct `git` to ignore runtime on-the-fly files.
 The :file:`.gitignore` looks like this::